ippontech/blog-usa/posts/serverless.md

 # Step 5: additional settings

-Let's define a few additional settings: the region where to deploy the code (already us-east-1 by default, but quite safer to specify it explicitly), the amount of memory allocated to the function, the timeout (6 seconds by default, which is too short in this case).
+Let's define a few additional properties: the region where to deploy the code (already `us-east-1` by default, but it is safer to specify it explicitly), the amount of memory allocated to the function, and the timeout (6 seconds by default, which is too short in this case).
 We can also define the "stage" ("dev" by default) if we want to deploy multiple versions of the function.

 ```yml
 provider: